karlstolley/hci/syllabus/_projects/project-02.md

   - action: "Email Project Two deliverables to Stolley."
     description: "Your email should include:"
     details:
-      - The https:// link to your teams’s GitHub repository.
+      - The https:// link to your team’s GitHub repository.
-      - The https:// link to your own fork of the teams’s GitHub repository.
+      - The https:// link to your own fork of the team’s GitHub repository.
       - The link to your deployed site, such as on GitHub pages.
       - >
         A 5–7 sentence description of how results from the first round of usability testing (Project